turingschool/backend-curriculum-site/module1/projects/futbol/rubric.md

 _[Back to Futbol Home](./index)_

 ## Evaluation Presentation
-Please reference [these instructions](./evaluation) to prepare a video presentation to submit for evaluation.
+Please reference [these instructions](./evaluation) to prepare for your live evaluation.

 ## Rubric